 - Pay fines online link: https://micourt.courts.michigan.gov/casesearch/Terms?ReturnUrl=%2Fcasesearch%2Fcourt%2Fd41b

 Clinton Township has its own police department while Harrison Township and Mount Clemens employ the Macomb County Sheriff’s Department for police services.
 The 41B District Court is served by 3 judges: Judge Sebastian Lucido, Judge Jacob Femminineo and Judge Carrie Lynn Fuca.
 In 2020, Judge Femminineo replaced long standing Judge Linda Davis.
 Judge Linda Davis is now active in the organization that she spearheaded, Families Against Narcotics (FAN).

-41B District Court has an expansive jurisdiction that covers Macomb County from Lake St. Clair in Harrison Township to Hayes Road on the Sterling Heights border, and from 14 Mile Road to Hall Road.
-The area has a diverse mixture of established and newer real estate, shopping centers, Macomb County Community College, county government offices and the Partridge Creek Mall.
+41B District Court has an expansive jurisdiction with east to west borders from Lake St. Clair in Harrison Township to Hayes Road, and north and south borders from 14 Mile Road to Hall Road.
+The area has a diverse mixture of established and newer real estate, shopping centers, major retailers (Target, Walmart, etc.) Macomb County Community College, and the Partridge Creek Mall.
 The Macomb County Sheriff’s Department and the Clinton Township Police are the predominant law enforcement agencies in the area.

 - Domestic Violence